 Involved: LSV and LIF, Marseille.

-Difficulty: The difficult part is to compute the set all of mgu.
+Difficulty: The difficult part is to compute the set all of mgu. - Title: Guessing Attacks and the Computational Soundness of Static Equivalence.

 Description: We give a computational justification of the use of a particular equational theory in the context of guessing attacks.
 Guessing attacks are formally modelled using static equivalence.